A-l-y-l-e/Alyle-UI/src/app/docs/getting-started/installation.md

   href="https://cli.angular.io/">Angular CLI</a> and for an existing one follow the next steps.
 </p>

-> Currently the latest version of Alyle UI supports Angular 14, if your project uses Angular 13, you can use Alyle UI 13.
+> The latest version of Alyle UI currently supports Angular 15.
+However, if your project is based on Angular 14, you can still use Alyle UI 14.

 ## Angular CLI